You are currently viewing New VAT Requirements For All Importers of Services in Kenya

 Charging VAT

 In Kenya, only persons registered for VAT charge (collect) VAT.
 It is a criminal offense to charge VAT when a person is not registered for VAT.
-It is also a criminal offense to fail to charge VAT when a person is registered for VAT.
+It is also a criminal offense to cannot charge VAT when a person is registered for VAT.

 Paying VAT